While the inside of a greenhouse is naturally warmer than the outside temperatures, the cold weather requires a heating boost from time to time.

 Table of Contents

 However, with no heat in the winters, I would say the best option is a greenhouse heater!

-Greenhouse heaters also protect plants from frost during winters by maintaining optimal temperature and minimizing humidity.
+Greenhouse heaters also protect plants from frost during winter by maintaining optimal temperature and minimizing humidity.
 These are especially important for vegetable and tropical plants that are better suited to warmer conditions.